 |BRS04 D04 Gloucester Road, Monks Park Avenue and Charlton Road|

-Parents should check their eligibility for free transport by telephoning the Travel Team on 0117 9037671 at Bristol City Council.
+Parents should check their eligibility for free transport by telephoning the Home to College Transport Team on 0117 9037671 at Bristol City Council.

-First Bus Public Bus Services operate from Broadmead, Clifton, Stoke Bishop, Shirehampton, Avonmouth, Henbury and Cribbs Causeway.
+First Bus Public Bus Services operate number’s 3 and 4 from Broadmead, Clifton, Stoke Bishop, Shirehampton, Avonmouth, Henbury and Cribbs Causeway.
+Please note: 18/18A was withdrawn on 3rd September 2017.

 With effect from September 2008, North Somerset Council withdrew free transport to denominational schools.
 The only pupils who continue to be eligible for free transport to St Bede’s are those in receipt of free school meals, on income support or the highest level of working tax credits.
 Proof of this is required by North Somerset Council.